aherbert/gdsc-smlm/docs/results_plugins.rst

    * - Format
      - Select the output format (see :numref:`%s <results_plugins:Available Formats>`).

+   * - Combined
+     - Combine all datasets into a single exported dataset.

    * - Histogram trace lengths
      - Plot a histogram of the length of traces for each exported dataset.